 Shearman & Sterling has appointed Sandra Bang as its first Chief Diversity & Talent Strategy Officer.
 Sandra was previously Global Director, Legal Talent Development and drove the firm’s talent recruitment, retention and development programs.

-In addition, Shearman & Sterling has established a new Global Diversity & Inclusion Task Force that will be chaired by Senior Partner David Beveridge and includes Sandra Bang, Marcus Franks (Chief Human Resources Officer) and partners Lisa Brill, Denise Grant, Marwa Elborai, Daniel Litowitz, Lorna Chen, Patrick Robbins and Ryan Shores.
+In addition, Shearman & Sterling has established a new Global Diversity & Inclusion Task Force that will be chaired by Senior Partner David Beveridge and includes Sandra Bang, Marcus Franks (Chief Human Resources Officer) and partners Lisa Brill, Denise Grant, Marwa Elborai, Daniel Litowitz, Lorna Chen and Patrick Robbins.
 Sandra and the Task Force are responsible for developing and implementing the firm’s diversity and inclusion strategy and goals, driving cultural change and communicating progress to the firm.
 The Task Force will be further supported by regional Diversity & Inclusion Committees.